ianfhunter/TeamCrab/README.md

 The uninstall target simply removes all SESimulator files from /opt and /usr/local/bin.
 It will only uninstall the version of the game that this source tree contains.

+### How to install in a different directory
+As mentioned above, the game will install by default in /opt and /usr/local/bin.
+This can be changed by passing two different variables to make install.
+As an example, if you wanted to install the game so that the run script is in /bin and the game files to be in /bin/SE_sim then you could run:

+make install install_pyc_prefix=/bin/SE_sim install_sh_prefix=/bin

+Here the install_pyc_prefix value is the directory into which the SESimulator_$(version) directory containing all the game pyc files will be placed.
+The install_sh_prefix value is the directory into which the SESimulator script will be placed.
+Multiple versions of the game can be installed in this way.
+The --simv flag mentioned above can be used to access different versions of the game installed into the same directory.

 ## Writing unit tests
 The following is a simple example of the form a unit test should take in the test directory